SelviGA/selviga_blog/_posts/2018-10-18-Myths-of-Blockchain.markdown

 ---

 ##Blockchain is Free Free Free
-Blockchain is not at all free.
+Blockchain is not really free.
 Rather it is less expensive.
 Blockchain blocks are created by miners by spending huge compuation power, for that they get paid.
 So in blockchain, miners are the middle man.

+##Blockchain ledgers are immutable and irrevocable